Acorns vs. Citi Self Invest and J.P. Morgan Self-Directed Investing

 Investment Services

-Traders at Citi Self Invest and J.P.
-Morgan Self-Directed Investing can open brokerage accounts that provide access to these securities:
+Citi Self Invest and J.P.
+Morgan Self-Directed Investing let customers open brokerage accounts with access to securities such as:

 Exchange-traded funds